-1837 0 German settlers established the town of Hermann on the banks of the Missouri River.
+German settlers established the town of Hermann on the banks of the Missouri River.
 Although too rocky for many crops, the ground around Hermann was well-suited for growing wine grapes.
-A decade later, Hermann's wineries were producing more than 10,000 gallons of wine a year.
+A decade later, Hermann's wineries were producing more 1837 than 10,000 gallons of wine a year.
 Eventually, more than 60 wineries populated the small town, and by the 1880s, wine lovers in America and Europe were enjoying two million gallons of Missouri wine each year.
-1870s 0 In 1868, British-American Charles Valentine Riley was appointed as the state of Missouri's first entomologist.
-Riley is recognized as one of the first entomologists to observe that many North American grape varietals were resistant to a dangerous vineyard pest - the phylloxera louse - which was also responsible for destroying enormous tracts of vineyards in France during the decade.
-Missouri helped rebuild the European vineyards by sending phylloxera resistant American rootstock to be grafted with French vine cuttings.
+In 1868, British-American Charles Valentine Riley was appointed as the state of Missouri's first entomologist.
+Riley is recognized as one of the first entomologists to observe that many North American grape varietals were resistant to a dangerous vineyard 1870s pest - the phylloxera louse -which was also responsible for destroying enormous tracts of vineyards in France during the decade.
+Missouri helped rebuild the European vineyards by sending phylloxera resistant, American rootstock to be grafted with French vine cuttings.
 The resultant vines proved extremely hardy, and soon the French wine industry was back on its feet.
-Late 1800 s 0 Italian immigrants established vineyards in the St. James area of Missouri.
-Missouri's wine industry thrived at the turn of the century, with about 100 wineries throughout the state.
-1919 0 Prohibition dealt a near fatal blow to the Missouri wine industry.
-When the 18th Amendment was repealed 13 years later, little remained of the once strong industry.
+Italian immigrants established vineyards in the St. James area of Missouri.
+Missouri's wine industry thrived at the turn of the 1800s century, with about 100 wineries throughout the state.
+Prohibition dealt a near fatal blow to the Missouri wine industry.
+When the 18th Amendment was repealed 13 years later, little 1919 remained of the once strong industry.
 Negative aftereffects of Prohibition, in the form of high liquor taxes and license fees, lingered for decades and prevented the wine industry from reestablishing itself.
-1960s 1970s 0 The rejuvenation of the commercial wine industry in Missouri began with the restoration of several original wineries including Adam Puchta Winery, Hermannhof Winery, Mount Pleasant Estates and Stone Hill Winery.
-Visionaries worked hard to regain the former stature of the wine industry as America's cultural preferences for wine became more enthusiastic amid an evolving regulatory environment.
-1980s 0 A new tax on wine provided for the establishment of the Missouri Wine and Grape program.
-A state viticulturist was hired to assist in the restoration process, and Missouri State University's fruit experiment station began working with winemakers to determine grape varieties suitable for Missouri's climate.
+1960s The rebirth of the commercial wine industry in Missouri began with the restoration of several original wineries such as Stone Hill Winery and St. James Winery.
+These visionaries worked hard to regain the former stature of the wine industry as American's 1970s cultural preferences for wine became more enthusiastic amid an evolving regulatory environment.
+A new tax on wine provided for the establishment of the Missouri Wine and Grape program.
+A state viticulturist was hired to assist in the restoration process, and Missouri State University's fruit experiment station began working with winemakers to 1980s determine grape varieties suitable for Missouri's climate.
 Augusta became the first federally recognized American Viticultural Area (AVA) in 1980.
-The wine regions around Hermann, the southwest Missouri Ozark mountains and highlands, the northwestern part of Missouri and the south central region around St. James have also been designated as AVAs.
-2003 0 The Norton varietal becomes Missouri's official state grape.
-2006 0 The Institute for Continental Climate Viticulture and Enology (ICCVE) is established.
-ICCVE, now known as the Grape and Wine Institute, conducts research on grape varieties and vineyard management techniques that contribute to the growth of the wine industry in Missouri and the Midwest.
-2011 0 Missouri celebrates the opening of its 100 th winery.
-2017 A new economic impact study shows that the Missouri wine and grape industry generates \$3.2 billion for the Show-Me State, \$1 billion in annual wages, 28,052 jobs and brings in 875,000 wine-related tourists each year.
+The wine regions around Hermann, the southwest Missouri Ozark mountains and highlands, and the south central region around St. James have also been designated as AVAs.
+2003 The Norton/Cynthiana varietal becomes Missouri's official state grape.
+The Institute for Continental Climate Viticulture and Enology (ICCVE) is established.
+ICCVE, now known as the Grape and 2006 Wine Institute, conducts research on grape varieties and vineyard management techniques that contribute to the growth of the wine industry in Missouri and the Midwest.
+Missouri celebrates the opening of its 100th winery.